Free FEDEX 2-Day Shipping Orders $100+

 Dog neutering is the process of surgically preventing dogs from reproducing.
 Neutering your pet reduces the stress often developed over time when exposed to intact (unneutered or unspayed) pets, reduces the risk of certain cancers, and significantly reduces aggressive behavior when a puppy becomes an adult.

 While neutering can slightly affect a dog’s physical growth, there are no noticeable disadvantages to the affected growth aspect.
+Male dogs neutered before they reach sexual maturity tend to be slightly taller, but less stockier than males neutered after.

 What factors affect the growth of a dog?